spoonapps/docs/README.md

 ## Writing the Docs

+### Style Guide

+When contributing to the docs on Spoonium, please take into consideration the following style guidelines.

-Only 1 h1 should be used per page.
+1. Only 1 `h1` should be specified in each `.md` file.
+This `h1` is used to populate the sidenav bar on the Spoonium doc page.

-This will be title that appears in the left side-nav for that section of the doc.
+### Contributing